About Manufacturing Engineering at Georgia Southern:

 The University recognizes the benefit of supporting (and promoting) a regional and statewide resurgence in manufacturing, especially with regard to the economic development of the region we serve.
 Based upon past and recent programmatic experience and successes, Georgia Southern is ideally suited to provide such a program.
 Absent another comparable educational program within a 450-mile radius of the University, it is critical that Georgia Southern take the lead in providing the essential regional and statewide leadership by educating the next generation of manufacturing engineers for high paying, professionally rewarding careers.

 Academic Common Market – Study in a specialized field at an out-of-state college.
 Pay in-state tuition rates.

 For more information, please visit the following web pages:

 - Visit Southern Regional Education Board web page – click here

-- Visit GSU Academic Common Market Policy web page – click here
+- Visit Georgia Southern University Academic Common Market Policy web page – click here